-With some archaeological sites in the vicinity of the development site it was expected that the evaluation may produce evidence of archaeological activity.
+With some archaeological sites in the vicinity of the PDA it was expected that the evaluation may produce evidence of archaeological activity.
 But there was none.
-Most of the site has been used as a garden.
+Most of the site has been used as a parking area for the adjacent development.